 Lou Harrington, ASLA

-Lou works at Souder, Miller and Associates as a senior project manager.
-He is also a landscape architect and project management professional based in New Mexico, and has been involved in international development for over 30 years.
+Lou is a landscape architect and project management professional based in New Mexico, and has been involved in international development for over 30 years.
 He was a volunteer at a Jesuit high school in Tacna, Peru for two years and served as the International Representative for Habitat for Humanity for six years in Peru, Colombia, and Mexico.
 His expertise in project management, fluency in Spanish and familiarity with travel and customs in developing nations have made it possible to communicate and coordinate effectively with the local populations.
 With WEFTA, Lou has worked on projects in Panama, Mexico, Peru and Bolivia.

 Jason Gehrig, P.E.

 Jason is Director of Infrastructure Engineering for Tarrant Regional Water District (TRWD) which is responsible for supplying water to two million people in North Central Texas.
 He holds a Civil Engineering degree from Texas A&M and a master’s degree in International Political Economy and Development.
 Prior to TRWD, he worked in consulting engineering for five years, followed by eight years in the Andean highlands of Bolivia with Maryknoll Lay Missioners serving as a water supply engineering adviser and capacity builder to the Bolivian NGO Suma Jayma and others.
 Jason enjoys continuing to support overseas water efforts as a volunteer engineer with WEFTA in Bolivia, El Salvador and Honduras.

 Jennifer lives in Pittsburgh, PA., where she launched Giving2Grow, a giving circle dedicated to improving childhood food security and nutrition in the area.
 She has a master’s degree in special education and is currently supporting semi-independent housing for two young men with special needs.
 Jennifer is actively involved with a variety of environmental, social justice and women’s issues, and socially responsible investing.
 She is also on the Board of Earthworks, a non-profit organization dedicated to protecting communities and the environment from the adverse impacts of mineral and energy development while promoting sustainable solutions.
 A long-time supporter of WEFTA, Jennifer has often accompanied our volunteer engineers to visit projects in Latin America and Africa.

 Water & Health